maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   but "from an engineering standpoint, is this website intelligently designed for what it needs to do?"
 Plain, fast, and functional is a much better sign than flashy, slow, and nearly disintegrating.

+- Is the software written in a memory-safe programming language?

 - You can throw the software into a virtual machine you don't use for anything else and run it to study its behavior.